naver/billboard.js/README.md

 ### Packaged version (with D3.js inclusion)
 > Packaged version is not an official distribution.
-> Is just to provide for ease use of 'billboard.js' with dependency.
+> It's to provide an easy way to load 'billboard.js' with dependency.

  - **Latest**
     - https://naver.github.io/billboard.js/release/latest/dist/billboard.pkgd.js